farzanabjit/RecipeHub/README.md

-# RecipeHub
+# group
-this rep contain the source code and documentation for RecipeHub.
+this rep contain the source code and documentation for group.